Your payout settings page

 Identity verification (for PayPal payouts)

 If you live in a country where we do not pay via direct deposits, you can ignore the information above.
-Paypal does not require any of this - simply your name, address, phone number, and a functioning PayPal account.
+PayPal does not require any of this - simply your name, address, phone number, and an active PayPal account.